-Examples of such agencies include, but are not limited to, the Federal Bureau of Investigation, United States Postal Inspector’s Office, United States Attorney’s Office, United States Department of the Treasury-Secret Service, United States Department of Health and Human Services, Texas Office of Inspector General, Internal Revenue Service Criminal Investigation Division, Texas Department of Public Safety – Texas Rangers, Texas Attorney General’s Office, Texas Workforce Commission, Texas State Securities Board and numerous district attorney’s offices, county sheriff’s departments and police departments throughout Texas.
+Investigations are normally referred to SCD from local, state and federal agencies.
+Examples of such include, but are not limited to, the Federal Bureau of Investigation, United States Postal Inspector’s Office, United States Attorney’s Office, United States Department of the Treasury-Secret Service, United States Department of Health and Human Services, Texas Office of Inspector General, Texas Department of Public Safety, Texas Attorney General’s Office, Texas Workforce Commission, Texas State Securities Board and numerous district attorney’s offices, county sheriff’s departments and police departments throughout Texas.

 SCD is currently staffed with ten attorneys and five investigators.